memburg/sajin/readme.md

 [![](https://jitpack.io/v/memburg/sajin.svg)](https://jitpack.io/#memburg/sajin)

-Sajin is an easy to use library aimed at comparing images and their similarity (as a double data type; representing percentage).
+Sajin is an easy to use library (specially designed for Selenium) aimed at comparing images and their similarity (as a double data type; representing percentage).

 ## How to use